Half-width kana: Half-width table

-Please note that the blank first cell represents a non-existent character in JIS, A0; but a fullwidth double parenthesis ｠ in Unicode, U+FF60.
+The blank first cell represents a non-existent character in JIS, A0; but a fullwidth double parenthesis ｠ in Unicode, U+FF60.

 Half-width kana on the Internet

 E-mail

 Since the SMTP and NNTP protocols (used to deliver e-mail and Usenet, respectively) were formerly only able to transmit 7-bit bytes, it was then the convention to use ISO-2022-JP for sending e-mail in Japanese.

 Half-width kana is not contained in ISO-2022-JP: it includes the Roman set of JIS X 0201, and all of JIS X 0208, but not the katakana set of JIS X 0201 (which is used for half-width kana in Shift JIS, for instance).
 Both sets of JIS X 0201 have ISO 2022 codes, but the ISO-2022-JP profile only includes the Roman set: this means that the format for including half-width katakana in ISO-2022-JP is both well-defined and a violation of the ISO-2022-JP format.
 For this reason, if half-width kana were accidentally included in a message, it could become garbled during transmission (see mojibake).
 The WHATWG encoding standard used by HTML5 permits decoding, but not encoding, of JIS X 0201 katakana in ISO-2022-JP as an extension to the format, and converts half-width katakana to their JIS X 0208 equivalents upon encoding.

 This is no longer such a problem since most e-mail servers today support 8BITMIME extension and hence understand 8-bit characters.
 Alternatively, an encoding system such as Base64 can be used and specified in the message using MIME.